tensortrade-org/tensortrade/docs/source/components/features/FeatureTransformer.md

 # FeatureTransformer

-As stated before in the [README](../README.md),  We use an ABCMeta abstract hierarchy to handle the transformation of new assets.
-The `FeatureTransformer` is an abstract of all other price transformers available inside of the tensortrade library.
+As stated before in the [overview](../overview.md),  We use an `ABCMeta` abstract hierarchy to handle the transformation calls of each asset.
+The `FeatureTransformer` is an abstract of all other price transformers available inside of the `tensortrade` library.
 As such, it has a set of common functions that are called on almost every transformer.

 ## Properties and Setters